You may wish to see an introductory page to this section with a map first.

 The origin of the town caused a quarrel between its Jewish and Hellenised inhabitants: The Jews pretended that the city was theirs, and said that he who built it was a Jew, meaning King Herod.
 The Syrians confessed also that its builder was a Jew; but they still said, however, that the city was a Grecian city; for that he who set up statues and temples in it could not design it for Jews.
 Flavius Josephus.

-The addition of Maritima to the town's name was due to the existence of many other Caesarea (Caesarea Cappadociae - Kayseri, Neocaesarea - Niksar and Caesarea Philippi or Paneas - Banias to name just those covered in this website).
+The addition of Maritima to the town's name was due to the existence of many other Caesarea (Caesarea Cappadociae - Kayseri, Neocaesarea - Niksar, Caesarea Philippi or Paneas - Banias and Caesarea Mauretaniae - Cherchell, to name just those covered in this website).

 Eventually Caesarea became the residence of the Roman governor of the Province of Judea and some of the buildings erected by Herod were modified or entirely replaced.
 A facility along the seaside was most likely the first hippodrome of Caesarea.
 At one point it was turned into an amphitheatre and a large hippodrome was built in an area which is outside the archaeological park.